IU-ANU Public Health Webinar

 Lucia Guerra-Reyes from the IU School of Public Health-Bloomington and Catherine Banwell from the Australian National University (ANU) Research School of Public Health partnered to discuss the usefulness and limits of technology for reproductive healthcare based on the experiences of disadvantaged women in Bangladesh (Banwell) and Bloomington (Guerra-Reyes).

-This webinar has an open enrollment policy.
+This webinar is open to the public.
+No registration required.
 To watch the webinar, please click the blue button below.Watch the Webinar

 Meet the Presenter